 1) Google Searches

 If I know anything about your ideal client, it's that they are using Google to find exactly what they need.
 After all, how did you find me today?
 I'm guessing it started with a search!
 Can I be honest with you?
 I geek out over SEO.
-I have found repeatedly that focusing on your search engine presence is beneficial in so many ways.
+I have repeatedly found that focusing on your search engine presence is beneficial in so many ways.

 First, you automatically look like a professional when you show up on page 1 of Google.
 Second, SEO strategies don't change as frequently as the Instagram algorithm.
 It's much easier to stay on page 1 than you think.